ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Governing equations and thermodynamics

-Third-body reactions require the inclusion of the mixture concentration, which represents the collective effect of all species acting as a third body.
+Evaluation of rates of pressure-dependent reactions requires the use of the mixture concentration, which represents the collective effect of all species acting as a third body in collisional activation or deactivation.
 Dissociation and recombination reactions are often of this type.
 The rate of progress is scaled by a prefactor as~\citep{Kee96}

 where $\alpha_{ij}$ are the third-body efficiencies.
 In ChemGen, the rate of progress is treated to always resemble Equation ~(\ref{eq:chemical-reaction-rate-of-progress}); therefore, the prefactor for third-body reactions is incorporated into the Arrenhius expression as